DSonDH/The-Other-Segmentation-task/README.md

 the images obtained from Freeserfer includes parceled images of subcortical regions, which can be the training label for the segmentation network.

 Application: Using the obtained normal subcortical template, atlas,

+# Segmentation-task2
+Segmentation task with changwon gyeongsang national university hospital (CGNUH)

+Objective: White Matter Hyperintensity (WMH) map generation

+task:
+1. using multimodal data (T1, FLAIR) finely segment WMH lesion

+2. Much less false positive
+issue: No exact training dataset exept WMH map of NMOSD and MS (which is not exactly fine segmentation map)

+temp sol: semi-superviesed learning

+Application: Using the obtained segmenation map, we can study the distribution of lesion easily